-As Accounting Officer, the Chief Executive Officer has responsibility for reviewing the effectiveness of the system of internal control.
+As Accounting Officer, the chief executive has responsibility for reviewing the effectiveness of the system of internal control.
 During the year in question the review has been informed by:

-- the work of the internal auditor - the financial management and governance self-assessment process or the school resource management self-assessment tool - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework - the work of external auditor
+- · the work of the internal auditor - the financial management and governance self-assessment process or the school resource management self-assessment tool - the work of the executive managers within the academy trust who have responsibility for the development and maintenance of the internal control framework - the work of external auditor athens Ba

-The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Finance, Resources, Audit and Risk Committee and a plan to ensure continuous improvement of the system is in place.
+The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the FRAR committee and a plan to address weaknesses if relevant and ensure continuous improvement of the system is in place.